fsu-fall2022-capstone/Project-Group-5/RD.md

 (5) Remove nation (Priority: Medium) - Remove nation from the discord server it is currently in.

 (6) Login (Priority: High) - Login to an existing Nationstates Nation.
-Authenticate and check againt Nationstates API for correct credentials.
+Authenticate and check against Nationstates API for correct credentials.
 Only need to login once to use nation for future.

 (7) Logout (Priority: Medium) - Logout of nation the discord server is currently logged in to.

 (8) Configure (Priority: High) - Configure nation to choose what channel issues are sent to.
-Also used to configure how long the timeframe for issues is.
+Also used to configure how long the time-frame for issues is.

 (9) Create issues (Priority: High) - Creates a random issue and provides variable amounts of options for the users of the Nationstates system.